Morten Ender: Career

 Ender began his career teaching as a graduate student, and in 1995, took a position as Assistant Professor of Sociology and Peace Studies at the University of North Dakota in Grand Forks.
 In 1998, he transitioned to the Department of Behavioral Sciences and Leadership at the United States Military Academy, West Point, where he sits as Professor of Discipline.
 At West Point, he has served on multiple committees, including the Editorial Board for West Point Press.

 He also mentors faculty, staff, and cadets and has created and led alternative Spring Breaks with cadets, including revitalization work in New Orleans following Hurricane Katrina.
-Ender has held Visiting Professor positions at the American College of Norway in Moss, Norway, and at the Universität der Bundeswehr München in Munich, Germany.
+Ender has held visiting professor positions at the American College of Norway in Moss, Norway, and at the University of the Bundeswehr Munich in Munich, Germany.
 During his time at West Point, Ender championed the social sciences.

 His courses include: The Sociology of Cadets; Sociological Theory through Film; The Military in Popular Culture; Military Families; Cinematic Images of War and the Military; and Armed Forces & Society.
 His newest course is titled Military Service and Nation.
 Over the course of his career, Morten Ender has been a reviewer for just over four dozen scholarly journals, including the American Journal of Sociology, Conflict Management and Peace Science, Military Psychology, Michigan Journal of Community Service Learning, and College Teaching.
 Additionally, he has been an editorial board member for the journals Armed Forces & Society, Res Militaris, and Teaching Sociology.

 Ender has published over one hundred book chapters, research articles, opinion pieces, and books.
 He has delivered numerous invited lectures at universities and has given over 100 media interviews in the press, such as the New York Times, NPR, Stars & Stripes, and USAToday.